-Interpreting the assessment criteria
+Interpreting the assessment criteria Criterion A: Focus and method

 The topic of the biology EE must be outlined at the start of the essay and should clearly establish the context of the research question.
 This should include the area of the research and the purpose and focus of the essay.